bookofproofs/bookofproofs.github.io/_sources/history/20th-century/booth-kathleen.md

 Pioneering **Kathleen Booth** developed the first assembly language, co-invented the Booth multiplier and linking loader, and co-commercialized the first compiler.

 ### Mathematical Profile (Excerpt):
-* Kathleen, the second of their three children, is the subject of this biography.
 * Kathleen began her schooling in 1929 at St Paul's Convent in Sutton Coldfield.
 * After a year at Sutton Coldfield High School, Kathleen moved to West Bromwich Secondary School.
 * When war was declared in 1939, the girls were evacuated to Pates Grammar School in Cheltenham and it was there that Kathleen completed her schooling.